 Adding an island instantly boosts your kitchen storage and work space, making it a more beautiful and functional place.
 You can get a freestanding kitchen cart, but anchoring cabinets to make an island makes it seem more permanent and keeps it from shifting while you're cooking.
 When you anchor a kitchen island to the floor, you want a secure attachment that makes the island stable.

 Anchor a Kitchen Island

 Cabinets installed along the walls in the kitchen are easier to install because you can screw them directly to the studs in the walls.
 Islands make installation a little more difficult since you have to secure them to the floor only.
 You don't have the security of wall studs for attaching the sides.

 One way to achieve that secure installation is by adding wood cleats to the floor so you can screw your cabinets to them.
-Wood cleats are simply two-by-two boards cut to length and screwed to the floor on all four sides.
+According to Wood Magazine, wood cleats are simply 2 x 2 boards cut to length and screwed to a stable surface — in this case, the floor — on all four sides.
 The cabinet fits over the cleats to keep it from moving.

 Before anything else, you need to know exactly where you're going to install the island.
 You want to leave enough room on all sides to easily accommodate foot traffic.
-Leave a minimum of 42 inches between cabinets and the island, but increasing that to 48 inches is better for multiple people in the kitchen or people with wheelchairs or disabilities.
+According to Laurysen Kitchens, you should leave a minimum of 42 inches between cabinets and the island, but increasing that to 48 inches is better for multiple people in the kitchen or people with wheelchairs or disabilities.
 If you have a dining counter on one side of the island, leave at least 60 inches between the edge of the counter and the wall or cabinets behind it to allow room for the chairs.

 Once you're sure of the location, mark the outline on the floor.
 You can trace it with a washable marker, or you can use painter's tape if you don't want to leave marks on your flooring.
 This line or tape marks the outer edge of the cabinet and serves as your guide for installing the wood cleats.